Counseling has been used to guide individuals toward new insights and coping mechanisms since the beginning of the 20th century.

 Working with children and adolescents is a unique skill that requires many important considerations.

 First, counselors working with minors must be highly aware of state laws surrounding issues of privacy (e.g., with respect to sexual behavior or drug use).

 Moreover, failure to discuss such laws with both the child and participating adults may result in a variety of problems.

-For example, if a parent is not aware that his/her child has the right to discuss topics privately with the therapist, he/she may become upset and insistent on breaching the minor’s rights to confidentiality.
+For example, if a parent is not aware that their child has the right to discuss topics privately with the therapist, they may become upset and insistent on breaching the minor’s rights to confidentiality.
 The therapist’s transparency easily avoids this situation before commencing therapy.

 Second, child/adolescent therapists must understand that children are different from adults in multiple ways, including linguistic and cognitive development.
 As such, expressing emotions may be more challenging for children because of their relative lack of verbal ability and abstract thinking (Prout & Brown, 2007).

-For example, a child or teen may not have volunteered for therapy nor understand why it is needed—situations that may quickly diminish his/her level of treatment motivation.
+For example, a child or teen may not have volunteered for therapy nor understand why it is needed – situations that may quickly diminish their level of treatment motivation.

 Third, child therapists must be able to deal with a troubled and dysfunctional family system.
 This may result in a child who lacks trust in adults in general, particularly authority figures.
 Failure to recognize the youth’s perspective concerning treatment and the counselor’s role may result in an unwilling participant.

 To avoid this situation, counselors working with children and adolescents need to take extra time and care in developing rapport early on (Vernon, 2002).
 Additionally, therapists will achieve better results if they avoid perpetuating child labels within the family dynamic, ensure that their young clients are told the truth, and involve kids and teens in counseling-related decisions and objectives (Myers, Shoffner, & Briggs, 2002).